MarkDunne/33-questions/README.md

 1. Are you male?
 2. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
-3. What is your education level?
-Below high school, High school, Bachelor's, Master's, Doctorate
+3. Is your education above high school?